OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 This article describes how to deploy an add-in web app to Azure and [sideload the add-in](../testing/test-debug-non-local-server.md) for testing in an Office client application using Visual Studio.
 For information about publishing an Office Add-in that you created using Visual Studio Code to Azure, see [Publish an add-in using Visual Studio Code and Azure](publish-add-in-vs-code.md).

 > [!IMPORTANT]
 > The process described in this article doesn't apply to Outlook Add-ins or to add-ins that use the [unified manifest for Microsoft 365](../develop/unified-manifest-overview.md).
-For information about publishing an Office Add-in that you created using Teams Toolkit (which use the unified manifest), see [Deploy Teams app to the cloud](/microsoftteams/platform/toolkit/deploy?pivots=visual-studio-code) and [Deploy your first Teams app](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode).
+Add-ins created using Teams Toolkit use the unified manifest.
+For information about publishing an add-in that you created using Teams Toolkit, see [Deploy Teams app to the cloud](/microsoftteams/platform/toolkit/deploy?pivots=visual-studio-code) and [Deploy your first Teams app](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode).
 The latter article is about Teams tab apps, but it is applicable to Office Add-ins created with Teams Toolkit.

 ## Prerequisites